juanedi/elm-test-runner/README.md

 ### Spacemacs layer

-There's [this personal layer](https://github.com/juanedi/elm-test-spacemacs-layer) that I use that sets up the package and adds some keybindings.
+This package is part of the Elm layer of the `develop` branch of Spacemacs.

+If you're using `master`, you can use [this personal layer](https://github.com/juanedi/elm-test-spacemacs-layer) directly or as a reference to set up your on configuration.

 ## Usage